 Advocates of intermittent fasting argue that humans have been fasting throughout our evolution.
 Sometimes it was because food wasn’t available, but it’s also been a core part of major religions including Islam, Christianity and Buddhism.

-The Harvard study was published in the journal Cell Metabolism and reveals that intermittent fasting slows down the aging process.
+The intermittent fasting study done at Harvard was published in the journal Cell Metabolism and reveals that intermittent fasting slows down the aging process.